piotay/pfb2025/pfb.md

 ```
 Returns:
 ```
-found AGC in your dna sequence
+Found AGC in your dna sequence
 ```

 **else**